apathetic/modular-synth/modular-synth/README.md

     - addConnection will take src, dest and "replace" the user-drawn connection
   - ~~updated connection object.
 See store.js line ~142 for details~~
   - ~~delete connection~~
-  - rename "data" to "audio"
+  - rename "data" to "audio" or "signal" or '~'
   - reconcile "connector" name and "connection"